Things to Do at Frida Kahlo Museum (Casa Azul)

 Getting There

-Casa Azul is located in the Coyoacán neighborhood in southern Mexico City.
-Take Metro Line 3 to Coyoacán station, then catch a local bus or taxi for the 10-minute ride to the museum.
-Alternatively, take the Metrobús Line 1 to Doctor Gálvez station and walk 15 minutes through the charming cobblestone streets of Coyoacán.
-The museum is easily accessible by Uber or taxi from central Mexico City (30-45 minutes depending on traffic).
-If driving, limited street parking is available, but public transportation is recommended due to narrow colonial streets.
+The museum is located in Coyoacán, about 30 minutes south of Mexico City's historic center.
+Take Metro Line 3 to Coyoacán station, then catch a pesero (local bus) or taxi for the 10-minute ride to the museum.
+Alternatively, take the Metrobús Line 1 to Dr. Gálvez station and walk 15 minutes through the charming Coyoacán streets.
+Uber and taxis are readily available from anywhere in Mexico City, with the journey taking 20-45 minutes depending on traffic and your starting location.

 Things to Do Nearby